 Instead of woven jute or hemp panels, bamboo battens, solid wooden masts, and coco fiber lines there is a sail made from varied weights of Dacron material, battens made from windsurf masts of 100% carbon, a tapered carbon tube mast from GMT Composites with sheets, halyards, and control lines running in the lightest blocks and fittings.
 Spectra sheets and halyards and ‘soft’ construction details make the sail easily set with the single electric/manual winch.
 It’s very winglike and controllable, lightly loaded, all sheeting from the leech, full twist control with low tension.

 The entire sail can be swung on the mast to ‘square it and balance the loading, thereby helping to balance the boat.

 A junk rig has few parts and low loads.
-It is uncomplicated and easy to fix anywhere, no rigging to fail, infinitely adjustable and makes totally aerodynamic sense if you understand all power comes from angle of attack.
+It is uncomplicated and easy to fix anywhere, no rigging to fail, infinitely adjustable and makes totally aerodynamic sense if you understand all power comes from

 The ballast keel, from MarsKeel,

 is 75 lbs of pure cast lead with

 The perfect grounding shoe.

 The cockpit and the galley/nav/dinette are on the same level... no ladder... and the doghouse windows open to make the space airy when cooking, eating,

 Volume forward in the beamy shape creates a huge space (appx 13’ x 8’) that can have any choice for use, from light cargo to private cabins.